 Japanese teapots are called Tetsu Kyusu in Japanese.
 These traditionally styled teapots are lovely pieces to display on your kitchen shelf or bench.
 Teapots are great for get-togethers and special events too.
 You can make great tasting tea, and your guests will love your teapot.

 For something that could last forever, a cast iron tea kettle is a great bargain.
 You can get a top-of-the-line traditional cast-iron teapot from Zensuke for less than $100.
 If you would like to know more about the benefits of cast-iron, you may want to have a look at three other related articles on the site.

 Getting the most from your cast iron teapot

 Now that you know the benefits of a cast iron teapot, how do you get the most out of yours?
 Here are some tips.

 Know the different types of cast iron tea kettles

-Tetsubins or traditional Japanse tea kettles are used to boil water.
-These tea kettles are similar to ancient Japanese water kettles and also like the ones used in the Victorian era.
-They are formed completely in cast iron and feature a built-in swing handle.
+Tetsubins or traditional Japanese tea kettles are used to boil water.
+These tea kettles are similar to ancient Japanese water kettles, and also like the ones used in the Victorian era.
+They are entirely cast iron and feature a built-in swing handle.
 These tea kettles were heated directly over charcoal fires in many homes until the 20th century.
 Tetsubins can typically be used on gas stovetops and ceramic burners.
-Find out why are tetsubins are so expensive and how they are made? with our well-researched article.
+Find out why are tetsubins are so expensive and how they are made?
+With our well-researched article.

-Not to be confused with Tetsubins, cast iron teapots — or Tetsu Kyusu — have an enamel glaze on the inside which this article is focused on.
+Not to be confused with Tetsubins, cast iron teapots — or Tetsu Kyusu — have an enamel glaze on the inside.
 These are the modern versions of the classic Tetsubin.
-Enamel was added to prevent rust and the size is reduced for modern use.
+Enamel was added to prevent rust, and the size is reduced for practical use.
 Most Japanese teapots have an infuser, which is a device where you place loose tea leaves.
 Infusers serve the same role as tea bags and make clean up easy.